brunofaria27/optimization-of-deliveries-with-less-fuel/README.md

-## ENGLISH - Optimization of fuel deliveries
+## ENGLISH - Optimization of deliveries with less fuel

 Optimization of fuel deliveries, for several branches in a matrix of 0 - 500, which is equivalent to mileage.
 With animated interface for visualization of brute force and branch-and-bound algorithms.